CS3560-OOP-Programming/Wordle_Assignment_2/README.md

 - Press the *"submit guess" button* to enter a guess

 ## Known Issues
-As of now, there are no known issues, however below are some of the issues we have since fixed.
+As of now, there are no known issues, however below are some of the issues we have since fixed:
 - **Issue 1**: Keyboard keys on the interface were being updated (to green, yellow, dark grey) when invalid words were being submitted.
   Due to the structure of the code, the *key state* and therefore color was being updated before we checked if the guess was a valid
   english word.
 Re-organizing the code to make sure the dictionary contained the guess before any key and letter states were updated fixed this issue.